nashdev/jobs/README.md

     ```
 4. Copy `.env.example` to `.env` and fill out the values.

-5. Start the app
+5. Set up the development database

     ```
+    npm run setup
+    ```

+6. Start the app

+    ```
     npm run start
     ```

-6. Once you see `Express server listening on port 3000` in the console, you can View the running app at [http://localhost:3000](http://localhost:3000)
+7. Once you see `Express server listening on port 3000` in the console, you can View the running app at [http://localhost:3000](http://localhost:3000)

 ## Slack Bot Setup